MicrosoftDocs/office-developer-client-docs.pt-BR/docs/visio/pi-function.md

 ---
 # <a name="pi-function"></a>Função PI

-Retorna o *PI* de constante matemática, que é aproximadamente 3.1415926535898.
+Retorna a constante matemática  *pi*  , que é de aproximadamente 3,1415926535898.

 ## <a name="syntax"></a>Sintaxe